pactus-project/pactus.org/website/learn/blockchain/validator/index.md

 # Validator

-## What is Validator?

-A Validator is a node that participates in the consensus process by sharing its votes.
+A Validator is an entity that participates in the consensus process by sharing its votes.
 Validators get rewarded for creating new blocks, and to become a Validator, they must "bond" or lock up a certain amount of coins as stake.
-The more stake they bond, the higher their weight in the consensus protocol.
+The amount of stake held by validators determines their power in the consensus.

+## Validator structure

 The Validator structure is 124 bytes long and consists the following fields: